yilinwei/ensime.github.io/editors/emacs/troubleshooting.md

 4. check the [tickets flagged as FAQ on the server](https://github.com/ensime/ensime-server/issues?labels=FAQ).
 5. search for duplicates, especially the [most recently updated tickets](http://github.com/ensime/ensime-emacs/issues?direction=desc&sort=updated)
 6. check `M-x customize-group ensime` (or viewed `ensime-vars.el`) to see if this is already handled.
-7. (if you are using spacemacs) ask on the spacemacs user list first.

 If that solved your problem, great!